Phasing out the Use of Biomass

 The first step is to meet with our Vietnamese partners and agree on the questions to address, relevant analyses to undertake, and scenarios to design.

-Energy Modelling Lab then redesigns and updates the modelling framework.
+Energy Modelling Lab then redesigns and updates the TIMES-Vietnam model.
 We strengthen the representation of new decarbonization technologies and integrate relevant constraints.

 SCENARIO ANALYSIS